 - 1. Evidence of progress that indicates an ability to complete degree requirements in six years (as required by the Graduate School). - 2.
 An overall GPA of at least 3.0 (on a 5-point standard grading scale) or higher throughout the program. - 3.
-Individual grades of at least B- (3.0) or better on all required Program coursework.
+Demonstration of at least '2' (adequate) performance on all areas of the Student Candidacy Fitness Evaluation (below).